kammitama5/kammitama5.github.io/_posts/2017-8-23-Wednesday-August-23rd.md

 - Append this new and updated value of k to the second list for a specific number of iterations (start, stop)
 - Print filtered second list

+- There are even functions that are built in, like GCD of the returned list, or if there are prime numbers in there, etc. Very interesting!

 ## Tables